Ritiadhikari04/bbcnews-automated-tests/README.md

 `-Dregion=(i.e England, Scotland etc)` {for news by region test scenario, default is England}
 `-Dpostcode=(i.e postcode for local news)` {default is CB1}

+## Running in headless mode
+By default all tests runs on browser, if you wish to run tests in headless mode pass programs arguement `-Dheadless=true`

 ## Test Scenarios
 Project covers below test scenarios:
 1. Search News Topic On the Main Page.